FrontEndDev-James/Strive-Fitness-App-iOS/README.md

       - Added an average score graph (i.e. weekly, monthly, annually) that tracks exercise progress
       - Added Profile Banner to fit profile page
       -
+  -   Adjusted the weights of each section in every corresponding frame
   -